The Box (1975 film)

-The Box is a 1975 Australian film, based on the Australian soap opera The Box and featuring much of the same cast.
+The Box is a 1975 Australian film adaptation, based on the Australian soap opera of the same name produced by Crawford Productions and featuring much of the same cast from the regular series.

 The film also features Graham Kennedy playing himself, and Cornelia Frances in the key role of Dr. S. M. Winter, an efficiency expert brought in to improve operations at UCV-12.
 Robin Ramsay played Winter's assistant Bruce.
 Marilyn Vernon as starlet Ingrid O'Toole, and Leonie Bradley, credited as "Nature Girl", provide nude glimpses, as does the returning Belinda Giblin.
 Keith Lee played Price, and Robert Forza appeared as Channel 12's clapper loader.

 Plot

 Channel 12 is in financial difficulties.
 The company board calls the bluff of managing director Sir Henry Usher (Fred Betts), forcing him to call in a systems expert to improve station operations.
 Station staff are initially surprised to learn that the expert, Dr Winter, is a woman, named Sheila (Cornelia Frances).
 Various attempts to first impress, and then to hinder Dr Winter end disastrously.
 A feature film, Manhunt, directed by Lee Whiteman and starring Tony Wild, is produced with hopes to increasing station income.
 Thanks to Wild's ineptitude the resultant footage is a disaster but the film finds unexpected success when reworked as a comedy.